nehamjain10/Options_Pricing/README.md

 # Options_Pricing
 Methods for Options Pricing using Deep Learning and Machine Learning methods.
-Project by Finance Club, IIT Madras
+Project by Finance Club, Indian Institute of Technology, Madras

 The options data from 2010 to 2015 can be found here: